k39chen/LazyTabReader/README.md

 Too lazy to transcribe, but not too lazy to write an app to read other people's amazing tabs; one frame at a time...

+## Credit

+MASSIVE SHOUT OUT TO https://www.youtube.com/c/CoverSolutions!

+Thank you for all the consistent content, accurate tabs.
+A bass practice wouldn't be complete without at least 3-4 hours of play alongs. 😃 🎸 🎸 🎸

 ## Introduction

 Cheap and easy way to transcribe without whipping out MuseScore or any other muscial notation software.
 Simply screenshot